 - Detox your scalp.
 The scalp also develops sebum build up.
-We have a wonderful Detoxifying Scalp and Hair Wash.
-It’s formulated with charcoal which is great for drawing out impurities.
-It really does a deep cleansing so it doesn’t strip, and it’s pH balanced for the hair and scalp specifically.
+We have a wonderful Detoxifying Scalp and Hair Wash with charcoal.
+It cleanses deeply without stripping the hair of natural oils, and is pH balanced for the hair and scalp specifically.

 - Drink water and tea to stay hydrated.
 Warm tea at night helps with digestion.
 Chrysanthemum tea is amazing for skin and reducing inflammation & the warm tea water is cleansing.

 - Music.
 A good playlist can help you find your Zen, and completely change your mood.

 Our lives have changed dramatically over the past months, such a sudden shift in the daily routine can sometimes bring new and wonderful things.
 Britta and Ada share their silver linings.